tyjhart/flowanalyzer/Install/README.md

 There are additional features that you can utilize, but they have to be enabled by you.
 This includes:

  - [Reverse DNS Lookups](../Tuning.md#lookups) & Content Tagging
- - MAC Address Prefix Tagging (Beta)
+ - MAC Address Prefix Tagging (in development)

 See [the tuning documentation](../Tuning.md) for how to enable these features, and recommendations for baseline settings.